Frequently Asked Questions

 Who can Yogihike?

-Anyone who does some form of cardio exercise regularly, likes to hike and is a yoga lover or open to trying yoga is a candidate for Yogihikes!
-Our traditional Yogihike is a 3 mile roundtrip loop (rated as a moderate and gradual hike with about a 500 foot elevation gain.)
-Men, women, old and young love the benefits of the whole body experience.
-Sorry, but our Yogihikes are not the perfect excursion for children under 9 years old, however we welcome minors (from 9 to 18) who are accompanied by an adult.
+Anyone with a regular cardio exercise program who is conditioned to hike in terrain up to 8,500’above sea level.
+We traverse a 3 mile roundtrip loop (rated as a moderate with a 600’ gradual elevation gain.)
+Unfortunately our Yogihikes are not the perfect excursion for children under 9 years old, however we welcome minors (from 9 to 18) who are accompanied by an adult.

 How do I prepare for a Yogihike?

-New Mexico is known for its turquoise blue skies, fabulous sunshine (+300 days per year!!) and the air which is crisp and pure, no matter the season.
-In the summer months, morning temperatures range from 70 degrees Fahrenheit to a high of 85°F. Fall and Spring have cooler mornings with temperatures ranging from 60° to 70°.
+New Mexico is known for its turquoise blue skies, generous sunshine (+300 days per year) and clean air which is perennially crisp and pure.
+In the summer months, morning temperatures on the mountain range from 70°F to a high of 85°F. Fall and Spring have cooler mornings with temperatures ranging from 60° to 70°.
 But keep in mind that the powerful sun can make the days feel warmer.
-Our typical hike begins at an elevation of 7,350 feet with an average ascent of 500 feet.
-We recommend that our clients acclimatize for a couple of days prior to Yogihiking to get used to the altitude, drink plenty of water and avoid excessive intake of alcohol and tobacco.
-Not everyone will feel the effects of the high altitude but some visitors will experience nausea or lightheadedness, and headaches.
-Yogihiker counts on our clients to know their bodies, and to never over exert them.
+We recommend that our guests acclimatize for a couple of days prior to joining us to get used to the altitude, drink plenty of water and avoid excessive intake of alcohol and tobacco.
+Not everyone will feel the effects of the high altitude but some visitors do experience nausea, lightheadedness, or headaches.
+We count on our clients to know their bodies, choose the appropriate Yogihike or Forestbather offering and prepare accordingly.

 What should I wear / bring?

-Comfortable walking shoes, preferably trail sneakers as we may experience uneven, rocky footing.
+Comfortable walking shoes, preferably trail sneakers with good tread, as we may experience uneven, rocky footing.

 Lightweight stretchy long pants or capris, shorts.